Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 Ashwaganda - Therapeutic Uses

-Ashwaganda is a member of the nightshade family, and is thought of by some along the same lines as ginseng is.
+is thought of by some along the same lines as ginseng

-Ashwanda is an aid as an anti-inflammatory, a mild sedative, and even supposed to increase libido.
+Ashwanda is an aid as an anti-inflammatory, a mild

-Use also for an aid in treating Alzheimerīs, anemia, asthma, arthritis, high cholesterol, fever, stress and ulcers.
+Use also for an aid in treating Alzheimer's, anemia,

 Folklore says to use it for backaches, cramps, diarrhea, insomnia, nausea, and swelling.